ahmadjamalkta/inet-showcases/visualizer/transportpathactivity/doc/index.rst

-If you observe the default OMNeT++ packet transmission animation (red stripes), you can see that although there is UDP data traffic between both source-destination pair, but the traffic is visualized only between ``source1`` and ``destination1`` because of the :par:`nodeFilter` parameter setting.
+If you observe the default OMNeT++ packet transmission animation (red stripes), you can see that although there is UDP data traffic between both source-destination pairs, the traffic is visualized only between ``source1`` and ``destination1`` because of the :par:`nodeFilter` parameter setting.